 TGaz Editor: Modify the text in P120L26-29 as follows:

 After the burst the ISTA shall send a Fine Timing Measurement frame containing a Multiple AWV ID element, and with the trigger field set to 0, to the RSTA.
+The Number of Best AWV ID field in the Multiple AWV ID element shall be set to the number of FTM frames in the burst that contained a TRN field enabling AOD estimation.
 When the RSTA is ready with the AOD results, it should send an FTM frame containing a Multiple AOD Feedback element containing the AOD results.
+The Number of AOD Feedbacks field in the Multiple AOD Feedback element shall be set to the value of the Number of Best AWV ID field in the Multiple AWV ID element in the Fine Timing Measurement frame from the ISTA that elicited the Multiple AOD feedback. (#1428)